nus-cs2103-AY1617S1/addressbook-level4/README.md

 #### Acknowledgements

+* This application was built on a CS2103 sample application, [AddressBook-Level 4](https://github.com/nus-cs2103-AY1617S1/addressbook-level4) designed and built by Assoc.
+Prof Damith C. Rajapakse and his teaching team
+* This application was designed and built under the guidance and advice of our module tutor, [Candiie](https://github.com/Candiie)
-* Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* Some parts of this application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.